 - Lunch (11 a.m. to noon): 500 calories (sandwich + milk)

 - 2nd Lunch (3 to 4 p.m.): 400-500 calories (yogurt +granola+nuts)

 - Dinner (7 to 8 a.m.): 500-600 cals (chicken +potato + greens)

 This differs from the standard pattern of skimpy 200 to 300 calorie breakfasts and lunches that get followed by too many calories of sugary snacks and super-sized dinners.

-Whatever you do, try to stop eating in a “crescendo” (with meals getting progressively bigger as the day evolves).
+Whatever you do, try to stop eating in a "crescendo" (with meals getting progressively bigger as the day evolves).
 Your better bet is to eat on a time-line and consume 3/4 of your calories in the active part of your day; eat less at the end of the day.
-One runner took this advice and started eating his dinner foods for lunch, a sandwich for lunch #2 (instead of snacking on cookies) and then had soup and a bagel for dinner.
+One runner took this advice and started eating his dinner foods for lunch, a sandwich for his second lunch (instead of snacking on cookies) and then had soup and a bagel for dinner.
 He enjoyed far more energy during the day, was able to train harder in the afternoon, and significantly improved his race times.